-I would like to begin today where many of us begin: with an empty box on a web engine search page.
+To glimpse the power of this way of working, and to begin to understand how much work is already ongoing in this domain, let us begin where many of us begin when faced with a new or unfamiliar idea or topic: with an empty box on a web engine search page.
 In our present moment, none of us is surprised when, as we type, the empty box begins to self populate with possible completions of our query.
 As I type N-A-T-U, for example, the search engine offers me nature, natural selection, nature's sunshine, and natural family planning.
 As I complete the first word of my question, which was indeed natural, and I begin to type the second word of my query, L, the engine offers me natural log, natural law, natural laxatives, and natural log rules.
 With only the second letter of the second word of my query typed, the engine has already "guessed" correctly that natural language processing is my topic.

 This ability of the search engine to complete my query ahead of me is, of course, a function of the incorporation of natural language processing, or NLP, into the search process itself.
 A product of a number of long intertwined areas of inquiry, most prominently linguistics and computer science, NLP has made a significant leap in its abilities in the last decade, thanks mostly to the ever increasing amount of natural language materials ingested by the internet.
-From the thousands of novels in Project Gutenberg to the millions of tweets and Facebook updates posted daily, the full spectrum of human scribal expressivity is available for computational analysis, modeling, and programming.
+From the thousands of novels in Project Gutenberg to the millions of tweets and Facebook updates posted daily, we slowly moving toward that moment when the full spectrum of human scribal expressivity is available for computational analysis, modeling, and programming.